 Advocates for Kids (A4K) was founded in 1998 by Russell and Barbara Miller.
-With A4K assets just under $8,000, Michael Repas was recruited in 2000 to help develop Advocates for Kids.
+With A4K assets of $8,000, Michael Repas was recruited in 2000 to help develop Advocates for Kids.
 The following year, Michael Repas became the Executive Director of A4K and began operating a charitable bingo, A4K Bingo, as a primary fundraiser for the organization.

 In 2001, Advocates for Kids awarded $21,000 in grants to organizations providing services for special needs children.

 In 2004, A4K established partnerships with Veteran and Fraternal organizations throughout Ohio, to assist with their fundraising and charitable giving programs.
 These partnerships (many which still continue today), have provided and continue to provide funding for children’s programs throughout Ohio.
 Also, in 2004, A4K established a statewide summer-program initiative for Deaf and hard of hearing children, which continues to this day.
 Six organizations serving the Deaf in Ohio were awarded $5,000 each in 2004, for their summer program for Deaf/HOH children.

 In 2006, eight organizations serving Deaf and hard of hearing children in Ohio, were awarded $7,500 each for their summer program.
 That same year, A4K began a partnership with Willow Ridge therapeutic riding facility that continues to this day.

 In 2009, A4K reached a charitable giving milestone of more than $1 million dollars!

 In 2013, A4K launched a statewide initiative that resulted in a collaboration with members of Ohio’s Deaf/HOH community and a partnership with Nuhop Center, to create OYO Camp, a statewide summer camp and leadership program for Deaf and hard of hearing kids.